 - Using a whisk, combine this paste with the beef broth in the pan.
 Cook for a couple of minutes until the broth thickens.

-- Add the thickened broth to the slow cooker and give it all a good mix.
+- Add the thickened broth to the slow cooker and mix with the rest of the ingredients.
 Pour in the remaining ½ cup of beef broth and cook on low for 7 hours.

 - A few minutes before the goulash is done cooking, prepare the egg noodles according to package directions.